Ghana's anti-LGBTQ+ bill draws international condemnation after being passed by parliament - ExBulletin

 Ghana's anti-LGBTQ+ bill draws international condemnation after being passed by parliament

-In a statement, Ravina Shamdasani, spokeswoman for the UN High Commissioner's Office, said the bill expands the scope of criminal sanctions against lesbian, gay, bisexual, transgender and queer people simply because they are who they are and threatens criminal penalties against those who are perceived as their allies.
+In a statement, Ravina Shamdasani, spokeswoman for the Office of the UN High Commissioner, said the bill expands the scope of criminal sanctions against lesbian, gay, bisexual, transgender and queer people simply because they are who they are and threatens criminal penalties against those who are perceived as their allies.

 Consensual same-sex behavior should never be criminalized… The bill, if it becomes law, will be corrosive and have a negative impact on society as a whole,” she said.